Beware of the Three B’s

 Another advantage of a simple background is when multiple headshots are viewed together, such as on a company’s team page.
 A set of consistent and clean headshots creates a much stronger design on the page and reflects well on your brand.

-Clean backgrounds also send a subtle message of confidence in your own skin.
+A clean background also sends a subtle message of confidence in your own skin.
 You’re not relying on anything else to make the image –

 I’m here to help you create or replace your headshot with one that sends your message.
 Check my schedule here.